Zoe Kravitz, Channing Tatum, and the Era of Offline Boyfriends

 Though there were whispers about the unlikely Kravitz and Tatum pairing earlier this summer, they were dismissed.
 That was partly because the pair seems so opposite that it was too baffling to believe, and partly because there were more interesting rumors about Zoe Kravitz floating around the internet — namely that she was dating Taylour Paige.

 Despite the fact that Taylour Paige is famously dating Jesse Williams, this was a more compelling rumor simply because it started on Instagram.
-When Kravitz posted a photo of the two of them with a cryptic, slightly suggestive caption, the internet collectively said: oh?
+When Kravitz posted a (now-deleted) photo of the two of them with a cryptic, slightly suggestive caption, the internet collectively said: oh?

 And because so much celebrity news and gossip starts online (shoutout to DeuxMoi, the people's princess), we're so used to decoding tweets and getting updates on Instagram.
 However, we've reached a turning point.